tosdr/tosback-versions/Marco Polo/Privacy Policy.md

 We, Joya, are the data controller of your Personal Information.
 Our contact information can be found at the end of this Policy.

-#### [](#information-according-to-gdpr-article-27)Information according to GDPR Article 27
+#### [](#information-according-to-gdpr-article-27-and-uk-laws)Information according to GDPR Article 27 and UK laws

 Joya Communications Inc is a company located outside of the European Union.
-In order to comply with GDPR Article 27, [GDPR-Rep.eu](https://gdpr-rep.eu/) has been engaged as our representative in the European Union.
-If you want to make use of your data privacy rights, please visit the [EU privacy dashboard](https://gdpr-rep.eu/gdpr-req/14211202) or email us at [privacy@marcopolo.me](mailto:privacy@marcopolo.me?Subject=Privacy).
+In order to comply with GDPR Article 27 and UK laws, Prighter has been engaged as our representative in the European Union and the UK.
+If you want to contact us via our representative Prighter or make use of your data subject rights (e.g. requests to access or erase personal data), please visit the [https://prighter.com/q/1421120​2](https://prighter.com/q/14211202) or simply email us at [privacy@marcopolo.me](mailto:privacy@marcopolo.me?Subject=Privacy).

 We also have an appointed Data Protection Officer, who can be contacted at [privacy@marcopolo.me](mailto:privacy@marcopolo.me?Subject=Privacy).